 Anthropology is an exciting and interesting area of study for students at the University of Florida.
 Anthropology is the study of people in their cultural context and the examination of all aspects of patterned social behavior.
 The discipline is worldwide in scope, encompassing all aspects of human biological and social life from the earliest times to the present.
 Anthropology is a broad, holistic field that seeks to understand human adaptation to natural and social environments.
-Anthropology includes the following four-subfields: cultural anthropology, archaeology, biological anthropology, and linguistics.
+Anthropology includes the following four subfields: cultural anthropology, archaeology, biological anthropology and linguistics.

 However, not all undergraduates who major in anthropology intend to pursue graduate studies.
-Some students choose anthropology because of the unique combination of culture, biology, and geographic diversity that anthropology offers.
-Others hope to pursue studies in professional programs at the University of Florida or other institutions in the fields of law, medicine, education, library science, public affairs, urban planning, and more.
+Some students choose anthropology because of the unique combination of culture, biology and geographic diversity that anthropology offers.
+Others hope to pursue studies in professional programs at the University of Florida or other institutions in the fields of law, medicine, education, library science, public affairs, urban planning and more.

 Those majors planning to enter one of the professional colleges should seek counseling from the Office of Health and Legal Professions at the Academic Advising Center.
-Other resources regarding graduate work and career planning can be found at the Career Counseling Center in the Reitz Union.
+Other resources regarding graduate work and career planning can be found at the Career Resource Center in the Reitz Union.

 Those who are considering careers as professional anthropologists should consult with Department faculty about opportunities for graduate study at the University of Florida or at other institutions.